Boat licensing and registration: What's the difference?

 When you own a boat in Ontario, whether you have purchased it brand new from a dealership or bought one on the secondary market from a broker or private seller, there are regulations that you need to follow so that you can legally put the boat in the water.
 There are regulations set forth by Transport Canada, the government department in charge of regulating vessels both commercial and recreational that you need to adhere to so you can get the proper documentation for your boat.
 In Ontario, there are licences available, and there are registry certificates available, and there are differences between the two that you need to note.

-Getting a Licence for Your Vessel (Pleasure craft license)
+Getting a licence for your vessel (Pleasure craft licence)

-Any pleasure craft in Ontario needs to get a licence, unless you opt to go through the governmental process for registration or your vessel uses a motor that is less than ten horsepower.
+Any pleasure craft in Ontario needs to get a licence, unless you opt to go through the governmental process for registration or your vessel uses a motor that is less than ten horsepower (10 hp).
 There is no fee to get a licence from Transport Canada, and there are forms you need to file with the agency so that you can obtain your licence.

 Do I need to register my boat in Ontario?